flutter-tizen/flutter-tizen/doc/configure-device.md

 ### Install Tizen OS on Raspberry Pi 4

+> [!NOTE]
+> Raspberry Pi 3 was not supported since Tizen 8.0.
+Raspberry Pi 5 (64bit-only) can be using for experimental.

 You need a Linux PC (for flashing), a Raspberry Pi 4 board, and a micro SD card with a minimum capacity of 8 GB.

 1. Insert an SD card to your PC, and **format** the disk.